5 min read

 We stopped for a shisha at the foot of the dunes as the sun set over that sublime and enthrallingly other-worldly terrain, feeling language dripping off us as we laughed at the eternal joy of the universality of human emotion and experience.
 Perhaps Mac and I had been the benefactors of a few more dental excursions sitting in that circle, but we were all just young men curiously seeking to share and understand our world - and our intoxicants.

-Our final journey together was to the Dead Sea, where we lavishly splurged on a five-star hotel by the water, flirtingly insisting to the concierge that it was our honeymoon and receiving a room upgrade for being potentially a new generation of 'gay' couples travelling to the increasingly more open-minded kingdom.
+Our final journey together was to the Dead Sea, where we lavishly splurged on a five-star hotel by the water, flirtingly insisting to the concierge that it was our honeymoon and receiving a room upgrade for being potentially a new generation of "gay" couples traveling to the increasingly more open-minded kingdom.

 We spent Valentine's Day the following morning having a bottomless champagne buffet as we stared out over that Esscene refuge, the mythological stage of the Old and New Testament.